emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 ## Testing of the code

-### To test all functions in this library <br>
+### To test all functions in library obf_lib <br>

 - clone this GitHub repository: https://github.com/emjeepee/Northcoders-GDPR-obfuscation-project <br>
 - from the command line navigate to the top-most directory of the cloned project  <br>
-- either directly in the top-most directory or inside a virtual environment created in the top-most directory install modules moto and pytest by running the following in the command line:  <br>
+- install modules moto and pytest by running the following in the command line:  <br>
 ```pip install pytest```
 and   <br>
 ```pip install moto```  <br>